-Sapio Sciences Introduces Sapio GMP LIMS Offering Unmatched Flexibility for Unique Manufacturing Processes
+Sapio Sciences introduces Sapio GMP LIMS offering unmatched flexibility for unique manufacturing processes

-BALTIMORE, MD, June 25, 2024 — Sapio Sciences, the science-awareTM lab informatics platform, today announced Sapio GMP (Good Manufacturing Practice) LIMS for laboratories that require unparalleled flexibility to meet manufacturing compliance standards.
+Sapio Sciences, the science-aware™ lab informatics platform, announced the Sapio GMP (Good Manufacturing Practice) LIMS for laboratories requiring unparalleled flexibility to meet manufacturing compliance standards.
 The new Sapio GMP LIMS solution addresses industry applications in biotechnology, pharmaceutical, clinical research and diagnostics, food and beverage, chemical, and environmental testing.

 Built on Sapio Sciences' industry-leading lab informatics platform, the new GMP solution includes a quality control laboratory information management system (QC LIMS), environmental monitoring programs, and stability management.
 The solution addresses applicable regulatory requirements, data integrity, and security to ensure global compliance and provides test and result management, documentation, robust audit trails, and electronic signatures.